Deadly Friend: Filming

 Professional mime artist Richmond Shepard taught Swanson all of the robotic movements that her character has in the film.
 In an interview, Swanson said this about learning to walk in that specific way: "Getting those moves down was difficult at first.
 You don't think walking that way is hard until you actually try doing it.
 But Richmond was a good teacher and I picked up on most of the moves pretty quickly."

 During filming of one of the studio-demanded scenes where Sam has a nightmare where her father attacks her in her room and she stabs him with a glass vase, there were difficulties on set with the special effects.
 Swanson mentioned, "The scene was set up so that I would hit a protective device inside his shirt.
 But during one take, I missed the device and glass actually shattered on his chest.
 I freaked out because I thought I had really stuck this glass into his chest.
 Everybody else just laughed."
 In another incident, the great amount of fake blood turned out to be a problem.
 "We had been working on that scene a long time.
 Finally, it was time for blood to spray out, but something leaked and we had blood spraying all over the set and myself.
 I was so tired that I started yelling, "More blood!" and the effects people really pumped it out."

-In an interview with Maxim magazine in May of 2000, Swanson said that the fake head of Elvira that was decimated by the basketball was stuffed with actual cow brains that the production crew picked up from a butcher shop.
+In an interview with Maxim magazine in May 2000, Swanson said that the fake head of Elvira that was decimated by the basketball was stuffed with actual cow brains that the production crew picked up from a butcher shop.
 In a 2006 interview for The Hills Have Eyes, Craven mentioned problems that the basketball scene had with the MPAA: "On Deadly Friend, we had a scene where a nasty old lady gets her head knocked off with a basketball.
 The actual scene as it was originally cut was fabulous.
 She was running around the room like a chicken with its head cut off for ten, fifteen seconds.
 It was bizarre and wonderful and they cut the shit out of it.
 So I compiled what we called our "Decapitation Compilation," all the films that I knew of that had decapitations in them that had an R, and sent it to them.
 They immediately sent it back saying they just base it on what they feel in the room at the time.
 And we had like eight or ten films in there, like The Omen where the guy gets his head cut off by the sheet of glass, and it didn't matter to them."